 Another common insurer tactic is that of minimizing or nullifying your injury.
 They could cite a lack of proper medical records, introduce third party “unbiased” reports from a doctor of their choosing, or try to demonstrate you had prior injuries which are the underlying cause of your suffering.
 They might even claim that you’re not hurt at all!
 Often, such claims rely heavily on a lack of reports, records and the like, which is why it’s important after an accident to file police reports and keep detailed medical records of your treatment and diagnosis.

-If you have been hurt in an accident in Winston-Salem, N.C. and need a qualified personal injury lawyer on your side, look no further.
-Lewis & Keller have been serving clients in North Carolina for years and will help you get the coverage you need.
+If you have been hurt in an accident and need a qualified personal injury law firm in Lexington, Lewis & Keller has been serving clients in North Carolina for decades and will help you get the compensation you’re entitled to.
 Contact us today for a free case review.